 In 1967 I was the happy winner of an essay contest co-sponsored by the Boy Scouts, Newsday and the Long Island Lighting Company.
 The subject?
 "How Electricity Powers Progress".
 I probably still have a copy of that epic work around here some place, but if not, the world hasn't lost much.
 Winning the contest was important to me, though, for besides getting a neat pen and pencil set and my name in the paper, I also was given a gift certificate for camping.
-Instead of another summer at Onteora Scout Reservation, as fun as that might be, my parents put in the extra money and I was thrilled to learn I would be going to Philmont Scout Ranch.
+Instead of another summer at Onteora Scout Reservation, as fun as that might be, my parents put in the extra money and I was thrilled to learn I would be going to Philmont Scout Ranch in Cimarron, New Mexico.

 The trip, simply put, was great.
 I saw more of the United States that year than before or since.
 It was a real physical test, one that would kill me today, but I enjoyed every minute of it.

 During a summer vacation in 1999 with my family I was near Philmont and decided to stop back again for a quick visit.
 Although my hiking this time was pretty well limited to a path between the parking lot and Trading Post, the visit re-awakened some great memories of the past.
 I dragged out my ancient slides and other memorabilia from the trip and started putting this little effort together.
 I had been meaning to copy the pictures for my brother, Jim, who was also on the trip, and due to a new slide scanner could finally do so.